 And this… this is what I replaced it with.

-I installed the tile all the way to the top of the wall.
+I installed the square subway tiles all the way to the top of entire wall.
 I love this tile.
 It is a simple square white subway tile that I installed in a brick pattern.
 I grouted it with a light gray grout to add a bit of contrast to the tile.
 It changes up the typical farmhouse subway tile, and adds a bit more of a modern mid-century flare?
 I don’t know for sure, but I like it.

 Let me be clear that I am not a construction expert.
 I am sharing what techniques have worked for me.
 I truly love working on projects in my home.
 Building and creating a beautiful spaces is my truest passion.
 In another life, I think I might have been a general contractor.
 Building homes is one of my passions and I really hope I get a chance to do it again sometime soon.